Shortland Street: Australia

 In Australia, free-to-air digital channel 7Two aired episodes about three years behind until August 2015.
 Previous Australian broadcasters include: ABC 2010–2011, UKTV 1997–2000, and SBS briefly between 1994 and 1995.
 The show aired on Fox One for several years, before Foxtel abruptly dropped the show in November 2020, which was attracting only 7,000 viewers per episode overnight (and another 7,000 in consolidated viewing figures).
 As Shortland Street qualifies as Australian content under the free trade agreement between the two countries, its future on Australian television became unclear for a time.
 However, it was announced on 16 December 2020 that the series had been picked up by SBS Viceland.
 The remainder of Season 28 (2020) aired on the SBS On Demand service, before SBS Viceland started broadcasting new episodes in sync with New Zealand (the first time this had happened on Australian television) beginning with Season 29 from 11 January 2021.

 Ireland

-Debuted on RTÉ One in October 1997, airing weekdays at 5.30pm.
-Later moving to 4.50pm, and more recently airing mornings, though broadcast times vary from 10:40-11:55.
-The morning episode is repeated at 5.30pm on RTÉ Two.
+‘‘Shortland Street’’ debuted on RTÉ One on 30 September 1997, commencing with episode 675, the season finale of season 3.
+It aired on weekdays at 17.30 for four years, before moving to 16.50 on 2 January 2001 after RTÉ began broadcasting ‘’Neighbours’’ at 17.30 on RTÉ Two.
+In later years, it was shown in the mornings, with times varying between 11.00 and 12.30 due to RTÉ One’s flexible daytime schedule.
+In 2020, a repeat screening was added at 17.30 on RTÉ Two, with ‘‘Neighbours’’ following at 18.00.

+Following the final episode of ‘’Neighbours’’ on RTÉ One on 3 August 2022, ‘‘Shortland Street’’ was moved into its former timeslot, airing weekdays at 14.00 on RTÉ One with a repeat at 18.00 on RTÉ Two.
+This scheduling pattern continued until 18 September 2023, when ‘‘Neighbours’’ returned to Irish television, resuming its previous 14.00 and 18.00 timeslots on RTÉ One and RTÉ Two respectively. ‘‘Shortland Street’’ subsequently moved back to a morning timeslot on RTÉ One only, with no repeat airing on RTÉ Two.
+Episodes broadcast within the past 30 days are available on the RTÉ Player.

-Episodes are around four years behind New Zealand (about 1'000 episodes).
-RTÉ has broadcast the show since 1997, making Ireland one of few countries to have aired the series unbroken from the outset since it began.
-RTÉ do not edit explicit language, however some of the more graphic scenes are edited out on rare occasions.
+Episodes broadcast in Ireland are approximately four years (around 1,000 episodes) behind the current broadcasts in New Zealand.
+RTÉ has aired the show continuously since 1997, making Ireland one of the few countries to have screened the series without interruption since its debut.
+While RTÉ does not censor strong language, some graphic scenes are occasionally edited.